Santander’s Brazil Unit Falls So Far Behind, a Buyout Is in Play

 The gap has widened steadily since early last year, when the first fresh rumors of a possible buyout began to circulate.
 A cheap subsidiary and a soaring parent are exactly the conditions that invite such a move.

 Analysts have started to say so out loud.
-Thiago Batista of UBS BB Investment Bank said that, looking at the valuation gap and what has happened in the past, he would not rule out a public offer for the shares.
+Thiago Batista of UBS BB Investment Bank said that, given the valuation gap and past events, he would not rule out a public offer for the shares.

 Frequently Asked Questions